expressjs/express/security.md

 security of Express.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by emailing _Email TBD_.
+Report security bugs by emailing security@expressjs.com.
 Email to this address is delivered to a subset of the core team who handle security issues.

 The security team will acknowledge your email within 24 hours, and will send a more detailed response within